quaiquai/Small-WebGL-3D-Engine/README.md

 # QuaiEngine
-Small WebGL engine in the making to learn WebGL
+Small WebGL engine in the making